 Apply to be an Undergraduate Consultant

-The Professional Communication Program for International Teachers and Scholars provides English language proficiency interviews (OPIs) for non-native English speaking faculty and graduate students at all stages of their academic careers.
+We provide English language proficiency interviews (OPIs) for non-native English speaking faculty and graduate students at all stages of their academic careers.
 For those seeking feedback or advice on their English speaking skills, the interview provides a holistic assessment, enables speakers to understand their own strengths and weaknesses, and informs strategies that could be used to build proficiency.
 These strategies are relevant to contexts from small talk and networking to lecturing and giving formal presentations.
 The interview also allows us to suggest the most relevant Bok Seminars, workshops, or other resources.

 Our program works with the Graduate School of Arts and Sciences (GSAS) on the administration of the GSAS Oral English Language Requirement.
 Incoming G1 students with TOEFL speaking scores lower than 26 take an OPI during their first semester of study.

 Students who have not met the language requirement should take an oral communications skills course, and the Bok Center can recommend the best option based on a student's specific case.
 After completing a semester-long course, students are eligible to be re-screened to determine whether they have met the requirement.
 Screenings are offered at the end of each term in December, May, and August.
 Many students target language development by taking the Classroom Communication Skills for International TFs course as it is designed to help international graduate students develop the oral communication skills necessary to be successful in their graduate programs, with a particular emphasis on skills necessary for teaching in the Harvard classroom.